paradajz/core/README.md

 # Core modules

-Collection of modules for easier control of integrated AVR and STM32 peripherals, as well as some general helping macros and symbols.
+Collection of modules for easier control of integrated AVR peripherals, as well as some general helping macros and symbols.

 This collection is split into two parts: